2026 Rugby League World Cup: Legacy

-With the announcement of the 2026 Rugby League World Cup, International Rugby League also announced a long awaited international rugby league calendar dating from 2023 to 2030, citing the cancellations of the 2025 tournament as "the perfect opportunity" to refresh the international game.
+With the announcement of the 2026 Rugby League World Cup, International Rugby League (IRL) also announced a long awaited international rugby league calendar dating from 2023 to 2030, citing the cancellations of the 2025 tournament as "the perfect opportunity" to refresh the international game.
 The calendar confirmed the already arranged 2023 Tonga tour of England, and also announced a 2025 Kangaroo tour of England and France (which will include the revival of The Ashes), 2027 Kiwi tour of England, 2028 Kangaroo tour of England, and a 2029 tour between England and an unconfirmed Pacific Nation.
 The announcement also stated a 2024 Samoa tour of England would be likely (as this was already being discussed by the two nations).
 This was confirmed in June 2024.

 The calendar also announced that the Women's Rugby League World Cup would be a stand alone event starting in 2028.
 In addition, there would be a renewed focus on regional tournaments to aid in developing lesser rugby league nations.
 A later announcement confirmed the Wheelchair Rugby League World Cup would also be a stand alone event starting in 2029.
 In 2025, The Guardian credited the success of the 2021 Rugby League World Cup as being key to this change.
+However following a tendering process, IRL announced that the decision to have three separate tournaments in different years was reversed and the next World Cups would be held concurrently in 2030.